muratk5n/thirdwave/en/2022/02/costs-lcoe.md

 The overnight cost is a part of the capital cost.
-It includes construction, system cost, procurement cost, engineering cost, cost of equipment, frst fuel load, and other costs (
+It includes construction, system cost, procurement cost, engineering cost, cost of equipment, frst fuel load, and other costs.

 Some Data Points